iamnotnato/alx-low_level_programming/README.md

 Contributions are welcome!
 Please follow these guidelines:

-- Create a new issue before submitting a pull request
+- Create a new issue before submitting a pull request.
-- Follow the C coding style as outlined in the course materials - https://github.com/alx-tools/Betty/wiki
+- Follow the C coding style as outlined in the course materials: https://github.com/alx-tools/Betty/wiki
-- Add documentation and comments to your code
+- Add documentation and comments to your code.
-- Test your changes thoroughly
+- Test your changes thoroughly.

 ### License